-The file ID in Files.csv can be used to identify the files in the Files folder or to go directly to the file in Yammer.
-For information about how to go directly to a specific file in Yammer, see Delete specific messages or files stored in Yammer.
+The file_ID and path columns in Files.csv can be used to identify the files in the Files folder or to go directly to the file in Yammer.
+For information about how to go directly to a specific file, see Delete specific messages or files.

-For files that are stored in SharePoint, use the path to identify the file, and follow the instructions in Export a site list or document library.
-You can also use Content Search in Office 365 to find files stored in SharePoint and created or modified by a specific user.
+For files that are stored in SharePoint, use the download_url column to download the file.
+Or, you can use Content Search in Office 365 to find files stored in SharePoint and created or modified by a specific user.